tweag/cybersourcery_testing/README.md

 3. Update your .env settings as needed:

   * CYBERSOURCERY_SOP_TEST_URL: the URL of the Cybersource Silent Order Post (SOP) test server.
 You should not need to change this.
   * CYBERSOURCERY_SOP_PROXY_URL: the base URL the Sinatra proxy will use.
   * CYBERSOURCERY_RESPONSE_PAGE_URL: this must match the "Customer Response Page" URL you have set in the Cybersource Business Center for the profile you will use when testing.
   * CYBERSOURCERY_LOCAL_RESPONSE_PAGE_PATH: the path to the local equivalent of the "Customer Response Page" (should be in URI path format, e.g. `/confirm`)
   * CYBERSOURCERY_USE_VCR_IN_TESTS: `true` or `false`.
 This should be `true` unless you have a special reason to change it.
 If you do not set this to `true` the Sinatra proxy will always forward all requests to the actual Cybersource SOP test server.
   * CYBERSOURCERY_VCR_CASSETTE_DIR: the relative path to where your VCR cassette file should be stored

 ## Usage

 ### Optional: Define matchers for VCR

 When you submit a transaction through the proxy server, it will forward the request to the Cybersource SOP test sever only if there is a change in a field that VCR has a matcher for.
 VCR checks its existing cassettes to see if the request has changes to any of the fields it has matchers for.
 So it's up to you to decide which fields are important for detecting and testing changes in.

-It comes with a matcher for changes in the credit card number.
+A matcher for detecting changes in the credit card number is included.
 If that's all you need, then you can skip the rest of this step.

 To set up your own matchers:

 1. Create a file to put your matchers in.
-Here is an example file for detecting changes to the card type:
+Here is an example for detecting changes to the card type:

   ```ruby
   require 'cybersourcery_testing/cybersource_proxy'